 Perhaps seeing the writing on the wall, Google's Head of Product for Allo, Amit Fulay, split for greener pastures at Facebook.
 Shortly after his departure, Allo's final update landed later in January of 2018, and that was followed by an outage that almost escaped detection in a vacuum of disuse.
 Since then, the project as a whole seems to have stalled out.

 Of course, we know now, thanks to The Verge, that Google has re-prioritized its development efforts onto RCS/"Chat" in Android Messages.
 This is apparently under the assumption that, as the more popular app, it's more likely to succeed where Allo failed.
 Odds are that this transition has been in the works since Fulay's departure, if not earlier.
-It could also be connected to the RCS-related announcements Google teased for MWC, and which never adequately materialized outside a new business connections reveal.

 So why did Allo fail?